-- an NSF funded project geared toward increasing the spatial reasoning skills of middle school students.
-National Science Foundation DRL: Designing a Middle Grades Spatial Skills Curriculum (abstract available here).
+- An NSF funded project geared toward increasing the spatial reasoning skills of middle school students.
+National Science Foundation DRL: Designing a Middle Grades Spatial Skills Curriculum (abstract).

-- developing heliophysics related curricular materials for NASA.
-Resources are available here.
+- Developing heliophysics and space science related curricular materials for NASA.
+Resources are available at the AAPT website.

-- increasing the oral communication skills of STEM graduate students.
-National Science Foundation NRT-IGE: Fostering Effective Oral Communication Skills for STEM Graduate Students (abstract available here).
+- Increasing the oral communication skills of STEM graduate students.
+National Science Foundation NRT-IGE: Fostering Effective Oral Communication Skills for STEM Graduate Students (abstract).

 - Improving student beliefs regarding the learning of science.